-Here’s my commentary on a recent article in the Star Tribune about a suburban icon.
+Here’s my commentary on a article in the Star Tribune about a suburban icon.
 This conflict exemplifies how many Americans hide their prejudices with superficial arguments.
 And they often come out when suburbs grow more dense.

 City weighs its evolving footprint against residents’ resistance to apartment towers near Southdale.

 By Miguel Otárola Star Tribune

 The proposed seven-story 7250 France Avenue apartment tower has been redesigned several times, and it continues to draw opposition from surrounding neighborhoods.
 DJR Architecture.

 Miguel Otárol’s recent article tells a classic story of NIMBYism coupled with public ignorance of urban and transit history.
 It’s a story happening all over the country.

 Victor Gruen, the architect of Southdale, the world-famous original shopping mall in Edina, Minnesota, envisioned a suburban future when people could walk and find “culture” with active street life.